trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina7e.png
    :scale: 100%

-   : Lumina Default Applications - Advanced
+   : |lumina| Default Applications - Advanced

 To add an application, select the file type and specific group and either click :guilabel:`Set App`, which will open a drop-down menu of